 The electric bill is only about $100 or $200 more in December.
 Although this may surprise you, keep in mind that, because of the synchronized Christmas light show, only a fraction of the lights in the display are on at any given point in time.

 It is our way to share with others the joy that Jesus brings our family this time of year.
 We hope that others will realize the true reason for this season - the birth of Jesus Christ.
-Please click here if you would like to learn more about this.

 We use a low-power FM transmitter to broadcast the music from the computer out to the car radios.